CS386-Group-4/LumberjackNotes/documentation/Verification_and_Validation.md

 made.
 Another feature that worked well was the toolbar coming up with the keyboard when writing a note.
 Our interviewees agreed that it was very helpful to have tools at their disposal when writing notes, rather than being forced to collapse the keyboard and then select tools to be used.
-One feature that can be changed is the new note button being removed from the toolbar when writing a note.
-Some of our interviewees found it to be unnecessary.
+One feature that can be changed is the new note button appearing in the toolbar when writing a note.
+Some of our interviewees found it to be unnecessary and recommended removing it.
 Another feature that can be changed is the look of the notes list.
 Some interviewees found it to look bland and worse than other parts of the app.
 The learning curve of our system was found to be very easy to handle.
 Our interviewees found the app to be intuitive and simple to use.
 The users did indeed perform the tasks as expected.
 For the most part, the users’ actions produced the results they expected.
-There were a few times where the interviewees needed a bit assistance, namely when creating a password during the sign up process.
+There were a few times where the interviewees needed a bit of assistance, namely when creating a password during the sign up process.
 We did not specify the password requirements/constraints during the sign up process, which led to confusion.
 What our interviewees liked the most was our sign in/sign up interfaces and toolbar implementation.
 They thought they were well designed and overall good features.
 Our value proposition is currently not accomplished.
 While we have made great strides and developed a solid minimum viable product, we have not yet implemented the sharing features that would allow our consumer segment to fully utilize it.